inverno-io/inverno-mods/inverno-security/README.md

 The access control process is about controlling whether an authenticated entity has the proper clearance (e.g. roles, permissions...) to access specific services or resources within the application.

 From these definitions, it is important to notice that although authentication, identification and access control are all related to an entity accessing the application, they are not necessarily related to each others.
 For instance [OAuth2][oauth2.1] is a perfect example of authentication without identification.
 Then we can surely conceive multiple cases where we have authentication without access control, for example an opaque token can be authenticated which gives us no information about the roles or permissions of the authenticated entity.
-To sum up, a requesting entity can be authenticated, then maybe identified and we may be able to control the access to protected services or resources based on other information (e.g. roles, permissions...)
+To sum up, a requesting entity can be authenticated, then maybe identified, and we may be able to control the access to protected services or resources based on other information (e.g. roles, permissions...)

 Let's consider a more practical example to illustrate the theory.
 Let's assume our secured application is actually a secured facility: